MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 #### In an organization, 8 users have Office 365 licenses and their daily Power Platform requests would be 6000 requests per user, in each 24 hour period.
 Does that mean that it will be pooled to the tenant level with a limit of 48000 requests in each 24 hour period (8X6000) and all users can consume from this pool?

 No. Power Platform requests are not pooled at the environment nor tenant level.
 This ensures that a heavy user doesn't consume all the Power Platform requests of the tenant and impact everyone else.
 Since the license is per user, the limit is per user too.
-So, all Office customers get 6K each, whether they use it or not.
+So, all Office customers get 6000 requests each, whether they use them or not.

 ### Best practices